rzarr/SLIPPER-docs/Files/Analysis_8cxx.md

 ---
 title: src/Analysis.cxx
+summary: File containing the main function of the Analysis executable.

 ---

 # src/Analysis.cxx

+File containing the main function of the Analysis executable.
+[More...](#detailed-description)

 ## Functions

 |                | Name           |
 | -------------- | -------------- |
 | int | **[main](/Files/Analysis_8cxx.md#function-main)**(int argc, char ** argv) |

+## Detailed Description

+File containing the main function of the Analysis executable.

+**Author**: R. Zarrella and M. Montefiori

+This executable calls the [DataAnalysis](/Classes/classDataAnalysis.md) class and processes Reconstructed ROOT files to produce a set of histograms

 ## Functions Documentation